Carchyj/alx-system_engineering-devops/0x00-shell_basics/README.md

-script displays current directory contents, including hidden files (starting with .)
+script that displays current directory contents in long formats, with user and group IDs displayed numerically and hidden files (starting with .)